Daniel-Pailanir/sdid/sdid_event/README.md

 As in `sdid`, the dataset has to be a balanced panel and **D** has to be a binary and absorbing treatment, meaning that the treated units cannot revert their treatment status.

 ### Options

 + **effects**: number of event study effects to be reported.
 + **placebo**: number of placebo estimates to be computed.
-+ **covariates**: adds covariates to the estimation routine.
-To this end, **sdid_event** implements the *projected* method from **sdid**, whereas the outcome is replaced by the residuals of the outcome variable from a TWFE regression on covariates, in the sample of untreated and not-yet-treated units.
++ **covariates**({it:{help varlist:varlist}}, [{it:method}]): adds covariates to the estimation routine. **sdid_event** now supports all covariate adjustment methods available in **sdid**:
+  + **projected** (default): The outcome is replaced by the residuals of the outcome variable from a TWFE regression on covariates, estimated on the sample of untreated and not-yet-treated units.
+This method follows the procedure proposed by Kranz (2022).
+  + **optimized**: Follows the method described in Arkhangelsky et al. (2021), footnote 4, where SDID is applied to the residuals of all units after regression adjustment based on the full optimization procedure.
++ **_not_yet()**: If covariates are included with the "projected" method, allows for projections to be based off all not-yet-treated units rather than only never-treated units.
+This option is enabled by default for the projected method to maintain backward compatibility.
+Can be explicitly disabled with **_not_yet(off)** to use only never-treated units for projection.
+Note: This option always requires parentheses.
++ **unstandardized**: If covariates are included with the "optimized" method, prevents standardization of covariates as z-scores prior to finding optimal weights.
+By default, covariates are standardized when using the optimized method.
 + **disag**: reports estimates of the cohort-specific aggregated and event study estimators.
 + **vce(** off | bootstrap | placebo **)**: selects method for bootstrap inference.
 With **off**, the program reports only the point estimates, while **bootstrap** and **placebo** correspond to Algorithms 2 and 4 in Clarke et al. (2023).
 + **brep()**: number of bootstrap replications (default = 50).